Affordable Hearing Aid Repairs

 Why use HearSource Hearing Aid Repair Lab?

-Over 20 years experience repairing ALL brands, types and style of hearing aids.
+Over 22 years of experience repairing ALL brands, types, and styles of hearing aids.
 For those who depend on hearing aids for better hearing, we provide an inexpensive and reliable alternative to a local hearing aid office.
 Local hearing aid offices don’t do their own hearing aid repairs in-house, they send them off to a hearing aid repair lab, similar to ours.
-This added layer of administration adds additional cost and turn around time to you, the consumer.
+This added layer of administration adds additional cost and turnaround time to you, the consumer.
 Using HearSource Hearing Aid Repair Lab eliminates this additional layer of expense and time.
 The benefits of repairing your hearing aids with us include:

 - Discount Hearing Aid Repairs (Save money)